Zalabiyeh: History

 The earliest known recipes for zalabiya comes from the 10th century Arabic cookbook Kitab al-Tabikh.
+The book provided recipes to unlatticed and latticed (zalabiya mushabbaka, زلابية مشبكة) versions of the dessert.
+At the time, zalabiyeh was thought to be an aphrodisiac.
 In the old Al-Baghdadi book of recipes of the Arabs; the dough was poured through a coconut shell.
 This style of fritter is similar to the Indian jelabi and a 16th-century recipe from German cuisine for strauben made using a funnel.

 Different methods have developed in the preparation of the pastry dessert.
 According to Muqadassi (10th-century CE), the people in Greater Syria during winter "[would] prepare the unlatticed type of Zalabiya.
 This would be the deep-fried bread fritter Zalabiya.
 Some are elongated in shape, similar to crullers, while the smaller ones, sometimes made into balls, are similar to the shape of dumplings."
 In North Africa, they would give the name Zalabiya to a different type of pastry, namely to the Mushabbak, being a deep-fried lattice-shaped pastry made by looping batter, and drenched in ʻasal (honey) syrup or qatr."

 In 1280, the Jewish–Sicilian doctor Faraj ben Salim translated into Latin a pharmaceutical book, (English: The Table of Countries; Latin: Tacvini Aegritvdinvm et Morborum ferme omnium Corporis humani), which was authored by Ibn Jazla an Arab physician and consists of a number of Persian recipes, including one for "Zelebia".

 Among Yemenite Jews, the zalabiyeh was a treat eaten especially during the winter months.
 In Yemen, the zalabiyeh was fried in a soapstone pot lined with oil about 1 cm. deep, in which oil and sometimes honey was mixed.
 There, zalabiyeh was "made from a soft yeast bread [and] which is fried on both sides in deep oil.
 There are those who add to the dough black cumin for improved taste.
-They are eaten while they are still hot, while some have it as a practice to eat them with honey or with sugar.".
+They are eaten while they are still hot, while some have it as a practice to eat them with honey or with sugar."